jan Kekan San

 oko

-eye, to look in pu, former synonym of lukin
+eye, to lookin pu, former synonym of lukin

 Uncommon